jhajagos/SynthMedTopia/prediction_matrix/templates/README.md

 The `"data_directory"` is the file path.
 It should be written in a OS specific format, on a Linux system:
 `"/data/analysis/"` or in a windows environment: `"E:\\data\\analysis\"`.
-The parameter `"base_file_name"` is the prefix name your files will be getting, for example, setting it `"encounters"` will generate files `"encounters.json"`.
+The parameter `"base_file_name"` is the prefix name your JSON files, for example, setting it to `"encounters"` will generate files `"encounters_1.json"`.

 If you want to store the JSON results in a MongoDB instance then you need to set this configuration section:
 ```json